 Federal financial aid includes Federal Stafford and PLUS Loans, Federal Perkins Loans, Federal Pell Grants, Supplemental Educational Opportunity Grants (SEOG) and Federal Work Study (FWS).
 Students receiving any of these awards must meet the standards each term as described in the Federal Financial Aid Satisfactory Academic Progress Policy.

 RMU Institutional Aid

-Institutional aid is awarded at the time of admission to RMU and will not be re-evaluated for future academic years due to increased academic performance or changes to annual tuition charges.
-The award will be renewed for a maximum of 4 years (eight full time semesters) as long as the student is enrolled full time and is maintaining Satisfactory Academic Progress.
+Academic based institutional aid is awarded at the time of admission to RMU and will not be re-evaluated for future academic years due to increased academic performance or changes to annual tuition charges.
+The award will be renewed for a maximum of 4 years (eight semesters) as long as the student is enrolled full time and is maintaining Satisfactory Academic Progress.
 Institutional scholarship funds are not applicable during the summer semester, unless enrolled in an eligible program.
-Certain other types of institutional aid will be re-evaluated each year and adjustments may be made due to changes in family income and housing status.
+Certain other types of institutional aid will be re-evaluated each year and adjustments made due to changes in family income and/or housing status.
 Please note that institutionally funded aid can not exceed your direct costs.
 Students enrolled in a fully online program do not qualify for institutional aid.
 If a student has institutional funds and switches to an online program, the award will be removed.
 For students who are enrolled in our integrated program, click here for additional information concerning your institutional aid.

 Pennsylvania State Grant Academic Progress Policy (PHEAA)